PieceTheLord/React_useWebSocketProject/README.md

 ### This project doesn't require any additional tools like a database or domen.
 ### To start use it, you can just clone it by enter the following command in your terminl:

-''' Terminal
+'''Terminal
 `git clone https://github.com/PieceTheLord/React_useWebSocketProject`
 '''

 ## Back-end
 Now, let's go to the server folder :
 `cd server`
 Install the dependencies by enter the command below :
 `npm i` or `npm install`